-- Class deans in the Office of the Dean of the College provide additional resources for students’ academic planning.
+- Class deans in the Office of Advising & Co-Curricular Programs provide additional resources for students’ academic planning.
 They monitor academic progress and serve as a vital link among students, faculty, and staff/administrative services across the campus.

 - Student Life deans and directors work with students on their co-curricular goals through programming that develops students’ skills and personal growth.

 - Resident advisers support the campus co-curricular learning outcomes by advising students in their residential communities.